Qeolvdxu/ride_the_commandline/README.md

     cd, pwd, rm, gcc, echo, ls, clang

-## 4. Hamblurber
+## 4. TEST

-        This puzzle consists of a directory of simple text files, each holding the word for a burger ingredient.
+        This puzzle consists of a directory of simple text files, each holding the word for a ingredient.

     Your goal is to find any number of one line commands that will:
-    * merge these files together in an order that makes an appropriate hamburger. (no patties on top of the buns ok?)
+    * merge these files together in an order that makes an appropriate.

 ## 4. Internet Expressway